Retail Media Networks: A Complete Guide

 • Data on customers’ cross-shopping habits can be used to evaluate changes in the share of shoppers to the health food store that also visit your gym – both on a chain level and for specific locations targeted by the campaign.
 Comparative cross-shopping metrics from before and after the campaign can serve as a concrete indication of the promotion’s success.

-• If the promotion was targeted to a particular demographic – say, older professionals – foot traffic data could be used to track visits by this group before and after the campaign.
+• If the promotion was targeted to a particular demographic – say, young professionals – foot traffic data could be used to assess changes in the share of this group in the gym's captured market before and after the campaign.

 • Foot traffic data can be used to identify the True Trade Areas of the specific health food store locations where the campaign was active, and assess whether there is a corresponding increase in visits to the gym over time from the relevant zip codes.

-• Foot traffic data can also be used to examine visitation patterns during the specific times the campaign was active, quantify impressions, and understand the demographic and psychographic profiles of consumers exposed to the promotion.
+• Foot traffic data can also be used to examine visitation patterns during the specific times the campaign was active, quantify impressions, and understand the demographic and psychographic profiles of the consumer base exposed to the promotion.

 To read more about how location analytics are transforming the analysis of offline retail behavior in 2023, and how Placer.ai can help retailers take RMN activity to the next level, check out more of our Guides here.